When you hear the word pie, what comes to mind? A sweet dessert? A savory snack? Family? A certain holiday? A special meal with loved ones?

 Paifala uses two fruits found on the island, pineapple and coconut, and a few other simple ingredients.
 It’s a dense pie with a thick crust and heavy filling, but it’s very tasty.
 You’ve probably had something similar to it before.

 Most of the recipes for Paifala are very similar, and the traditional recipe is not too difficult to make.
-Here is one recipe we recommend trying.

 13. Chicken Pastilla (Morocco)